 Research looking at antibody responses found people on dialysis and with chronic kidney disease (CKD) have responded well to the vaccine.
 Three doses or more are more likely to provide a good enough level of protection than two, so it is very important that people in this group have all of their vaccine doses.

 - People who are immunosuppressed

 People who are immunosuppressed may respond less well to the vaccine, but research shows that for each additional dose there will be more people who respond.
 A small number of people will not respond to additional doses, but they will not be harmed by having repeated doses.
 Therefore, it is very important that people who are immunosuppressed have all doses to secure their best chance of protection.

-After the first two vaccine doses, research found about half of kidney transplant patients had an antibody response.
-And after the third and fourth dose, around half of the patients who had not yet responded had gone on to make antibodies.
+After the first three or more vaccine doses, research found four out of five recipients of solid organ transplants had detectable antibodies, and this proportion increases with further booster doses.
 Laboratory data also indicates that around 1 in 5 people with kidney disease who are immunosuppressed (and had not had a Covid-19 infection in the past) showed a T-cell response following vaccination.

 People who had had Covid-19 were more likely to have an antibody response following vaccination.
 Younger transplant recipients with a well-functioning kidney are more likely to have a better response to the vaccine.

 Please have a look at the recording and written summary of our Covid-19 Question Time Webinar on Monday 5 December 2022, where a panel of kidney doctors and researchers answered your questions on Covid-19, including a discussion of what research is telling us about vaccines.

 What if I have produced no antibodies after multiple doses?